Chapter 2.14

 C. Composition – Appointments – Terms – Residency – Chairpersons.

 2. All members shall serve without compensation for three-year terms, which begin on July 1st and end on June 30th three years later.
 Members shall be appointed to a position number, and the terms are to be staggered, with no more than three positions expiring in any given year.
-Members may be reappointed to additional terms.
+Members may indicate interest in reappointment for additional terms, although reappointment is not guaranteed.
 No member shall serve more than three consecutive terms on the commission unless the city council determines that special expertise is required or there are no other qualified applicants.

 3. The officers of the commission shall consist of a chairperson and a vice chairperson elected by the members of the commission for a one-year term.
 The election of officers shall take place at the first meeting of the year.
 In the event of the vacancy of the chair, the chairperson would be replaced by the vice chairperson, and the vice chairperson would be replaced by a vote of the members of the commission.
 Demotion of the chairperson or vice chairperson shall be governed by Chapter 2.01 BIMC.